-The goal of the input text processing is to detect basic statistics, namely the total number of lines, sentences, words, numbers, letters, digits, spaces, and symbols (question marks, exclamation marks, and dots, including those inside decimal numbers), and also the total sum of all integer numbers and separately the sum of all the decimal numbers.
+The goal of the input text processing is to detect basic statistics, namely the total number of lines (lines), sentences (sentences), words (words), numbers (numbers), letters (letters), digits (digits), spaces (spaces), and symbols (symbols for question marks, exclamation marks, and dots, including those inside decimal numbers), and also the total sum of all integer numbers (integers) and separately the sum of all the decimal numbers (floats).
 We will use data types long and double for these sums, respectively, possible overflows will not be checked.
 The individual numbers found will always be within the maximum range of int or float types, respectively.